moghit-eou/semantic-NLP-resume-ranking/README.md

 ## ⚙️ How It Works

 The core of this project is the automated CV evaluation process, detailed in **Chapter 6** of the project report.
+Refer to Chapter 6 in the project report [here](https://drive.google.com/file/d/1zczUyl51G2qE0vfhcx6JZmcey4K1zOU3/view?usp=sharing).
 Here’s a step-by-step breakdown:
 ### 1. Email Classification and CV Extraction

 The n8n workflow begins when a new email arrives.